-This guide looks at medical errors and steps you can take to protect yourself.
-A medical error is when a mistake is
+This guide looks at medical errors and steps you can take to ensure your safety.
+A medical error is when a mistake

 others.
 A medical error can involve the failure to carry out a plan of action or use of the wrong plan.
 An individual

 can cause the error or it might happen because of a failure in the system.

 Medical errors can take place in health care facilities, pharmacies, doctor's offices and even in your home.
 They

 can involve complex systems like how a hospital tracks the medical services given to patients or a common task like

 giving food high in salt to a patient who needs a salt-free diet.

 While advances have improved medical care and extended the lives of many people, the complexity of the American

 health care system also contributes to medical errors.
 In addition, poor communication between patients and their

 health care providers can lead to mistakes as well.